OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

     }
     ```

 1. Replace `TODO12` with the following code.
+You will replace the three `TODO`s in this code with an *inner* conditional block in the next few steps.

+    ```javascript
+    else if (exceptionMessage) {

+        // TODO12A: Handle the case where consent has not been granted, or has been revoked.

+        // TODO12B: Handle the case where an invalid scope (permission) was used in the on-behalf-of flow.

+        // TODO12C: Handle the case where the token that the add-in's client-side sends to it's
+        //          server-side is not valid because it is missing `access_as_user` scope (permission).
+    }

+    ```

+1. Replace `TODO12A` with the following code.
+(This creates the first part of an *inner* conditional block.)
 Note about this code:

     * Error 65001 means that consent to access Microsoft Graph was not granted (or was revoked) for one or more permissions.
     * The add-in should get a new token with the `forceConsent` option set to `true`.